 We offer a popular and successful professional doctorate in education (EdD) route with two years taught phase with a group of peers and two or more years individual supervised research, and a traditional doctorate of philosophy (PhD) route of usually three or four years supervised individual research.

-Dr Jane Andrews (Jane.AndrewsEDU@uwe.ac.uk) and Dr Richard Waller (Richard.Waller@uwe.ac.uk) are Programme Leaders of the EdD which is aimed at professionals such as educators of all types, educational, policy officers, professionals involved in education in their specialist field such as nurses, paramedics, social workers, occupational therapists, community workers and others.
+Professor Jane Andrews (Jane.AndrewsEDU@uwe.ac.uk) and Professor Richard Waller (Richard.Waller@uwe.ac.uk) are Programme Leaders of the EdD which is aimed at professionals such as educators of all types, educational, policy officers, professionals involved in education in their specialist field such as nurses, paramedics, social workers, occupational therapists, community workers and others.
 Find out more about the Doctor of Education (EdD).

 Dr Dean Smart (Dean.Smart@uwe.ac.uk) can be contacted regarding the PhD route.
 For those wishing to submit to this programme, and whose research ideas are well thought through, we can offer help to refine and submit a research proposal.
 Find out more about the Doctor of Philosophy (PhD).